moranpatrick/data-rep-project/README.md

 First open your command prompt.
 Then navigate to the folder where the application is saved.
 If the prerequisites have been installed correctly the application can be run locally:

-- First you will have to set up the Sql database. simply type the command:
+- First you will have to set up the Sql database.
+Simply type the following command:
 ```
 > python sql.py"
 ```

 - Second you will run the application.
-Simply type the command:
+Simply type the following command:
 ```
 > python app.py
 ```